Hello friends! Today, I will tell you how I grow my Coral Bells under pine trees.

 Fertilizing

-It is best to use a multi-purpose fertilizer with about equal parts of the three basic elements (nitrogen, phosphorus, potassium).
+It is best to use a multi-purpose fertilizer with about equal parts of the three basic elements (nitrogen, phosphorus, and potassium).

 Mulching